-The Visiting Scholars Program provides access to the university’s research facilities, including library, laboratories, software, and where possible office space within the Institute.
-In addition to providing an ideal setting for independent research, visiting scholars participate in IISE’s annual Symposium Series of lectures that serves as a forum for scholars to present their findings.
+The Visiting Scholars Program provides access to the University’s research facilities, including library, laboratories, software, and office space within the Institute.
+In addition to providing an ideal setting for independent research, visiting scholars participate in IISE’s Symposium Series that serves as a forum for scholars to present their research.
 Publication opportunities are also available to participating scholars through IISE’s Working Paper Series.
+A certificate of recognition is awarded upon satisfactory completion of the visit.
 Over several decades of hosting visiting scholars, the Program has grown in stature and visibility.

 - Current Curriculum Vitae

 - Research Agenda in the form of a Proposal

 - Applicants need to provide proposals for the research work to be conducted during the visiting scholar’s tenure at IISE.